dykines/.github/README.md

 ## Repositories

 This GitHub Organisation is where many of our commercial and open-source projects live.
 Contributions are welcomed in all of our open-source projects.
-If you find any of our open-source projects useful, please do not hesitate in star it.
+If you find any of our open-source projects useful, please do not hesitate to star it.

 ## Resources